mixpanel/docs/pages/docs/users/overview.md

-# Users: explore your user base in Mixpanel
+# Users: Explore your user base in Mixpanel

 ![/Screen_Shot_2022-07-12_at_4.43.34_PM.png](/Screen_Shot_2022-07-12_at_4.43.34_PM.png)